persephonesoft/webcerberus-helm/README.md

 helm uninstall my-release -n psnspace
 ```

 The command removes all the Kubernetes components associated with the chart and deletes the release.
 Use the option `--purge` to delete all history too.
-Remove manually persistent volumes created by the release.
+Remove manually persistent volumes created by the release and the secrets created on steps 2 and 3 of the installation guide.

 ## Parameters